Book cover

 As we discussed in Chapter 2, agile methods advocate for rapid iterations with frequent releases to obtain feedback and, if necessary, make changes to a software product.
 However, even when an organization adopts an agile method—such as Scrum—it may still face challenges when releasing new versions of software.

 This challenge occurs because systems typically follow a monolithic architecture at runtime.
 This means that even if the development is decomposed into modules M1, M2, M3, …, Mn, at runtime, these modules are executed by the operating system as a single process.
 Consequently, all modules share the same address space.
-In other words, during runtime, the system is a large monolith, as illustrated in the following figure.
+In other words, during runtime, the system becomes a large monolith, as illustrated in the following figure.

 Monolith with nine modules.
 At runtime, the system executes as a single process, represented by the outer square encompassing the modules.

 In a monolith, there’s always a risk that a change made by a team in one module may cause a bug in another module.
 For example, modules Mi and Mj may share a global variable or a static attribute.
-Thus, a change in this variable, made in Mi, may compromise the behavior of Mj.
+Thus, a change to this variable, made in Mi, may compromise the behavior of Mj.

 To prevent customers from encountering unexpected bugs in their systems, organizations using monolithic architectures often adopt a strict and bureaucratic process for releasing new versions.
 This process may include manual testing before the system is deployed to production.
 Manual testing involves a tester executing the system’s most relevant functionalities to simulate a usage session by an end user.

 When modules are separated into distinct processes, they cannot access internal resources of another module, such as global variables, static attributes, or internal interfaces.
 Instead, by design, all communication must occur through the public interfaces of the modules.
-In other words, microservices are used to ensure that development teams only use the public interfaces of the systems they depend on.
+Essentially, microservices are used to ensure that development teams only use the public interfaces of the systems they depend on.
 Compliance with this rule is enforced by the operating system.

 The following figure shows a microservices-based implementation of our initial example.
 In this new architecture, we still have nine modules.
 However, they are run by six separate processes, represented by the squares and rectangles surrounding the modules.
 Modules M1, M2, M3, and M6 are each executed in an independent process.
 Modules M4 and M5 are executed in a fifth process.
 Lastly, modules M7, M8, and M9 are executed in a sixth process.